manognya66/Intel-Unnati-Industrial-Training-Program-2024-2025/README.md

     Enter length of the characters.

     Click on Brute-force Recover to recover your passphrase.

+    Note: No need to type in the Passphrase after Brute-force Recover.
+          The input file is automatically Decrypted.

 Contact

     For any questions or suggestions, feel free to contact me manognya71003@gmail.com.

+For more clarification watch this video: